 Many of us love the process of walking from one store to another at a shopping mall to buy something in particular.
 There are also those who love to spend their time at shopping malls by simply looking at the trendiest clothing, while others can spend hours in the dressing rooms trying on new looks and taking selfies for their Instagram followers.

 Regardless of why you go to shopping malls in Pittsburgh or elsewhere in Pennsylvania, you may get hurt there.
-In the event of injury at a shopping mall, who is going to be held accountable for your damages?
+In the event of an injury at a shopping mall, who is going to be held accountable for your damages?
 Our Pittsburgh shopping mall accident attorney from Shenderovich, Shenderovich & Fishman is going to explain everything you need to know about filing a premises liability claim after getting injured at a shopping center.

 Before we delve into the topic, you need to have a basic understanding of how shopping malls work.
 The vast majority of shopping malls in Pennsylvania are owned by businesses who lease spaces to individual stores ranging from clothing retailers and jewelry stores to beauty salons and coffee-serving venues.